Many people think that learning AutoCAD is hard. It’s not. Yes, there are many things to learn. But using AutoCAD is not difficult.

 1. Getting Started

-Now try to open any drawing, if you don’t have any start with a sample file.
+Now try to open any drawing.
+If you don’t have it, start with a sample file.
 I always teach this first: navigation tools.
 Try to navigate through your drawing.
 Pan, zoom in, zoom out, and then zoom extend.
 Get familiar with navigation tools.
-Then it will be easier for you later when you start learn how to draw.
+Then it will be easier for you later when you start to learn how to draw.

 2. Drawing Tools

-After you get familiar to AutoCAD interface and it’s navigation tools, now it’s time for you to learn how to use drawing tools.
-I know a lot of instructor showing the students how to use each drawing tools.
-But then a couple of weeks after finishing their training, the students struggle to remember how using them.
+After you get familiar with AutoCAD interface and its navigation tools, now it’s time for you to learn how to use drawing tools.
+I know some instructors teach students how to use each drawing tools.
+But if you don’t get the concept, then you will forget it the next day.
+The next week at best.

-Drawing tools should be very easy.
-Each of the tools name describe what they do.
-Line tool will draw a line, rectangle tool will draw rectangle.
+Drawing tools are very easy to use.
+Most basic tools name describe what they do.
+Line tool will draw a line; rectangle tool will draw a rectangle.
 Easy, right?
-What you have to understand is, every tool might have different way to be used.
+What you have to understand is, every tool might have a different way to be used.
 It’s difficult to remember all of the steps in each tool.
 That’s what command line is for (or you can use dynamic input).

 Command: _line Specify first point:

 Specify next point or [Close/Undo]:

 After you activate the line tool, then AutoCAD will tell you what to do: specify the first point.